dgramop/dhruv.fund/README.md

 ## Example expenses:
 - Printer filament, and other supplies
 - Items used and consumed in the development of your project (microcontrollers, sensors, fasteners, modules etc.)

+Please use this money in good-faith towards actually achieving your project.
+This fund has few rules - let's try to keep it that way!

 <details>
 <summary><h2>Q&A</h2></summary>